datastaxdevs/workshop-battlestax/README_step00.md

 ## 1. Create your `BattleStax` repository

 *The very first thing we want to do is create a copy of the BattleStax repository into **YOUR** GitHub account.
 This is important because as part of this workshop you will deploy the BattleStax application to production and will need your own repository to do so.
-The good thing is we've made this easy for you by creating a template you can use to quickly copy the repo.*
+To do this we will fork the DataStax-Academy/battlestax repo.*

 |**✅ Step 1a.
 Launch the BattleStax repo into another tab**<br/>![.](./tutorial/line.png?raw=true)|
 |:---|